-Accounting and ERP systems will help you manage your physical assets while managing your finances.
-But what about your human assets or employees?
-Human resource information systems (HRIS) not only include payroll, they also include functionality to manage an employee from hire to retire.
-Actually, even before hiring them, you need to track who has applied for positions, create an application repository and gather statistical data for EEOC.
+Human resource software includes functionality to manage an employee from hire to retire.
+And even before hiring someone, you need to track who has applied for positions, create an application repository and gather statistical data for EEOC.

 Having a solution that helps you manage your human resources functions can not only help you save money, but help you retain and get the most out of your human resources.

 An HR system can measure employee satisfaction, streamline their workflow and tasks, let employees self-manage a variety of tasks, and improve their skills and training.
 This can and will improve employee productivity and help monitor employees that can potentially drag your company down.
 Whether a disinterest in their work, poor management, or more, HR software can help determine the underlying cause for poor performance.

 For example, surveys can gather feedback anonymously about how employees feel about their jobs, management, their level of pay, and more.
 Employees may feel more in power of their responsibilities if give self-service tools, such as clocking in for the day from their computer, while being able to view paystubs, adjust their benefits, or request time off.

 For your human resources staff, automating repetitive and intensive tasks and processes such as payroll and benefits administration can free up their time to handle other areas of focus, such as attracting new talent or retraining struggling employees.